Get Addiction Help Now

 The alternative rehabilitation is designed to monitor your progress as you transition to sober civilian life, while still treating your withdrawal symptoms under the caring protection of medical staff.
 At the end of the day, your health and safety should be the most important thing.
 RAP can help you get back on your feet through the careful four phase process.
 If you have been arrested on probation and need drug addiction treatment, then RAP may be for you.

 Whichever program ends up helping you get clean and sober, remember that your personal health is what matters.
 The symptoms of drug addiction are serious, so consider what drug addiction program you may need.
-Keeping your health in mind, call us at 402-268-9960 to setup your path to recovery.
+Keeping your health in mind, get help today by calling 402-268-9960 to set up your path to recovery.